balder-dev/balder/doc/source/api/scenarios.rst

 Basic ``Scenario``
 ==================

-The basic :class:`Scenario` class is the master class of every Scenario.
+The basic :class:`Scenario` class is the master class of every scenario.

 .. autoclass:: balder.Scenario
     :members: